 The Latest CNG Price in Pakistan for December 2023

 Compressed Natural Gas (CNG) is another highly popular fuel that powers vehicles in our country.
 Pakistan has been divided into two regions for CNG supply: Region I (Khyber Pakhtunkhwa, Balochistan, Potohar region including Islamabad, Rawalpindi, and Gujar Khan) and Region II (Sindh and lowlands of Punjab).

 Prices of natural gas fuel may vary from region to region.
 For your reference, the latest CNG rates in Pakistan in both of these regions have been shared below.
 Take a look!

 - CNG Price in Pakistan for September 2023 (Region I): PKR 200 per KG

 - CNG Price in Pakistan for September 2023 (Region II): PKR 200 per KG

 A Quick History of Petrol Prices in Pakistan

-Consequences are more or less the same for other countries as well.
-Since the demand for fuel is again on the rise, petroleum prices are expected to go further up in the coming months.
-As mentioned in the table above, the petrol price in Pakistan for November 2021 is PKR 145.82.
-The updated fuel price is effective from Nov.
-5, 2021.
+Due to the uncertain economic situation in the country and the rising demand for fuel in the international market, petroleum prices are expected to go further up in the coming months.
+As mentioned in the table above, PKR 267 is the petrol price in Pakistan today.
+2023 continues to see skyrocketing fuel prices, mainly due to the uncertain economic situation and rising inflation.
 Keep checking back to stay updated with the fluctuating rates of petroleum products in the country.